vladigleba/vladigleba.github.io/posts/prophecy/investigative.md

 > But why dost thou judge thy brother? or why dost thou set at nought thy brother? for *we shall all stand before the judgment seat of Christ*.
 For it is written, As I live, saith the Lord, every knee shall bow to me, and every tongue shall confess to God.
 So then *every one of us shall give account of himself to God*.
 {% ct 'Romans 14:10-12' %}

 The third phase of the judgment is for the lost of all ages, and it takes place after the 1,000 years (see [“1,000 Years of Peace”](/posts/prophecy/millennium.md#what-happens-at-the-end-of-the-1000-years)).
-Every lost soul will look back on his or her life and remember God’s patient calls to repentance&mdash;the numerous convictions of the Holy Spirit that were repeatedly refused.
+Every lost soul will look back on his or her life and remember God’s patient calls to repentance—the numerous convictions of the Holy Spirit that were repeatedly refused.
 The books will be opened and God’s attempts to save every person will be made plain.
 The lost will understand that God did everything He could to save them, and every person will fall on their knees, including Satan and his angels, in confession that God has been just and fair in His dealing with every soul {% rf 'Philippians 2:10, 11; Romans 14:11' %}.
 The lost will realize they can only blame their own resistance to God’s pleadings of mercy {% rf 'Hosea 13:9' %}, and they acknowledge His love, mercy, and justice, clearing Him of all false accusations.

 ## What happens next?